davepinch/pinchy.cc/collections/_hashtags/have-a-good-trip.md

 ---
 title: "have a good trip"
-hashtag: "have-a-good-trip"
+hashtag: have-a-good-trip
 tags:
-  - Psychedelic
+  - psychedelic
-  - Tripping
+  - tripping
 ---